DevSeanD/TempScript/README.md

 	Ex. "cat /sys/class/thermal/thermal_zone0/temp" => "46000" => 46 celsius

-After obtaining the values of each core it will be time to sort them based on these temperature ranges:
+After obtaining the values of each core it will be time to sort them based on these celsius temperature ranges:

 	Low: 0 - 59
 	Moderate: 60 - 79